PrometheanDissident/prometheandissident.github.io/pages/gender.md

 ## On Sex Atypicality

+- Make case for why in general, sex atypicality should largely be kept out of the public eye, merely because of how the public tends to perceive it.
+While libertine values should be adopted with regards to this, it should not be shown to children or actively promoted
+- Draw parallels to how discussion of kinks and fetishes is stigmatized in both adult conversation as particularly around children.

 - Discuss how just because average differences exist doesn’t mean there can’t be variation in how people behave
 - Look at homosexuality and transgenderism and discuss views on them, how they originate and what we should do about it